pbluc3m/ECORAN/README.md

-# Mean Field Multi-Agent Contextual Bandit for Energy Saving in Virtualized Radio Access Networks
+# Mean-Field Multi-Agent Contextual Bandit for Energy-Efficient Resource Allocation in vRANs

-Implementation for KDD'23 of the paper: [Mean Field Multi-Agent Contextual Bandit for Energy Saving in Virtualized Radio Access Networks](#)
+Implementation for IEEE INFOCOM'24 of the paper: [Mean-Field Multi-Agent Contextual Bandit for Energy-Efficient Resource Allocation in vRANs](#)

 ## Dependencies
 * Python >= 3.8